pradyumnasagar/mirpv24/README.md

-# miRPV: An automated pipeline for miRNA Prediction and Validation in silico
+# miRPV: in silico miRNA Prediction and Validation Pipeline

 miRPV is an Automated tool that allows users to predict and validate microRNA from genome/gene sequence.